-The Medication Therapy Management Program (MTM) is intended to help eligible members with multiple conditions manage their drug therapy, and optimize medication use in order to improve therapeutic outcomes.
-This program enhances communication among physicians, healthcare professionals and members to ensure adequate and safe use of medications.
+The Medication Therapy Management Program (MTM) is designed to help eligible members with multiple conditions manage their drug therapy and optimize medication use in order to improve therapeutic outcomes.
+This program enhances communication among physicians, healthcare professionals, and members to optimize safe use of medications.

-Members will automatically enter the program if they meet the following three criteria:
+Members will automatically enter the program if they meet the following three (3) criteria:

-- Having incurred in expenses of Part D drug coverage, up to $1,011 in the last three months or $4,044.00 during the last 12 months.
+1. 2022 Plans: Have incurred in expenses of Part D drug coverage, up to $1,174 in the last three months or $4,696 during the last 12 months.

-1. Chronic Heart Failure (CHF)
+• Chronic Heart Failure (CHF)

-5. Chronic Obstructive Pulmonary Disease (COPD)
+• Chronic Obstructive Pulmonary Disease (COPD)

 Services and Materials